 Roti prata has long since been one of Singapore’s most beloved local foods and it is not hard to see why.
 As an Indian-ized version of a flour-based pancake paired with a dish of savoury, spicy curry, the simple yet flavourful dish has won over the hearts of many.
 Usually, pratas are paired with mutton curry, but stalls also offer Chicken or Fish curry as an alternative.

-The plain pratas from Spize are crispy, nonstarchy and they soak up the curry sauce nicely without the pieces turning soggy.
+The plain pratas from Spize are crispy, non-starchy and they soak up the curry sauce nicely without the pieces turning soggy.
 As for the egg prata, while the egg was not very evenly spread out, the prata was still very aromatic and fluffy in the right places.

 The vegetable curry sauce that is served alongside the pratas deserves to be well-credited for while it was beautifully spiced, there was a substantial serving of vegetables like lady fingers.
 It is relatively uncommon to see the contents of curry sauces being dished out so generously and so this was a pleasant surprise.